martygubar/bds-getting-started/access-node-public-ip.md

     * A new secret key is created.
 Copy the **Access Key** associated with that secret key

 **Generate an API Signing Key**
 Run the following commands to generate the public/private key pair in PEM format.
-The steps below work in Linux and MACOS environments - see the documentation for [Windows environments](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm).
+The steps below work in Linux and Macos environments - see the documentation for [Windows environments](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm).
 ```bash
 # store generated keys in this folder
 mkdir ~/.oci